Employer Branding: Definition, Strategy, and Examples

 Your employer value proposition is the foundation of all employer branding activities.
 It informs all your brand stories, projects, and initiatives and helps you deliver meaningful and authentic experiences for your audience — especially for your future candidates and your existing employees!

-Approach your EVP like an elevator pitch for your business — only this time, you're pitching prospective employees, not investors.
+Approach your EVP like an elevator pitch for your organization — only this time, you're pitching prospective employees, not investors.
 Be concise.
 No one wants to read a ten-page document explaining why they should work for you.

 Take a cue from PlayPlay’s recruitment page: